EugeneGIS/AGDAbook/docs/05-RF_Cl.md

 -   **Geology**: The use of the lithology increase the performance of the susceptibility landslide models.
     We use here the map elaborated by the Canton Vaud, defining the geotypes and reclassified in 10 classes in order to differentiate sedimentary rocks.

-Than the predictor variables have to be aggregated into single object, storing multiple raster.
+Than the predictor variables have to be aggregated into a single object, storing multiple raster.
-We use here the generic function **c** to combine the single raster into multiple raster objet.
+We use here the generic function **c** to combine the single raster into a multiple raster object.

 ``` r